 Make sure “doggy doors” are small enough to deny human access.

 For exterior doors with glass within 40" of the door lock, check to see if it's fully tempered glass or rated burglary resistant.

 Door strike plates constructed of a minimum (16) U.S. gauge steel, bronze, or brass and secured to the doorjamb by a minimum of four, 3” screws.

 Door hinges should be secured with 3" screws so they are anchored to the sub-frame.

 Exterior doors that swing outward and have exposed hinge pins, install non-removable pins.

 Look at your house from the outside.
 Make sure you know the following tips:

-- Prune back shrubbery so it doesn't hide doors or windows.
-Cut back any tree limbs that could be used by an intruder to gain access into your home.
+Prune back shrubbery so it doesn't hide doors or windows.
+Cut back any tree limbs that could be used by an intruder to gain access to your home.

-- Consider an alarm.
-Alarms can be a good investment, especially if you have many valuables in your home, or live in an isolated area or one with a history of break-ins.
+Consider a security alarm system.
+Alarms can be a good investment, especially if you have many valuables in your home or live in an isolated area or one with a history of break-ins.

-- Join a Neighborhood Watch group.
-If one doesn't exist, you can start one with the help from local law enforcement.
+Join a Neighborhood Watch group.
+If one doesn't exist, you can start one with the help of local law enforcement.